davidcoderistov/davidcoderistov/README.md

 ## Hi there 👋

-I'm David, Frontend engineer by day, ☀️ Fullstack enthusiast by night 🌝.
+I'm David, Frontend engineer by day ☀️, Fullstack enthusiast by night 🌝.

 ### Things I code with
 <p align="left">